-BACKGROUND
+I. BACKGROUND

-A. History
+I.A.
+History

 The Federal Water Pollution Control Act (also referred to as the Clean Water Act (CWA)) was amended in 1972 to provide that the discharge of pollutants to waters of the United States from any point source is unlawful unless the discharge complies with a National Pollutant Discharge Elimination System (NPDES) permit.
-The 1987 amendments to the Clean Water Act added Section 402(p), which establishes a framework for regulating municipal and industrial stormwater discharges under the NPDES Program.
-The United States Environmental Protection Agency (U.S. EPA) published final regulations on November 16, 1990 establishing stormwater permit application requirements for specified categories of industries.
-The regulations provide that discharges of stormwater to waters of the United States from construction projects that encompass five or more acres of soil disturbance are effectively prohibited unless the discharge complies with a NPDES Permit.
-Regulations (Phase II Rule) that became final on December 8, 1999 lowered the permitting threshold from five acres to one acre.
+The 1987 amendments to the Clean Water Act added § 402(p), which establishes a framework for regulating municipal and industrial stormwater discharges under the NPDES Program.
+The United States Environmental Protection Agency (U.S. EPA) published final regulations on November 16, 1990, establishing stormwater permit application requirements for specified categories of industries.
+The regulations provide that discharges of stormwater to waters of the United States from construction projects that encompass five or more acres of soil disturbance are effectively prohibited unless the discharge complies with a NPDES permit.
+Regulations (Phase II Rule) that became final on December 8, 1999, lowered the permitting threshold from five acres to one acre.

-The State Water Resources Control Board (State Water Board) has elected to adopt only one statewide general permit at this time that will apply to most stormwater discharges associated with construction activity, although federal regulations allow two permitting options for stormwater discharges (individual permits and general permits).
+The State Water Resources Control Board (State Water Board) has elected to adopt only one statewide general permit at this time that will apply to most stormwater discharges associated with construction and land disturbance activity, although federal regulations allow two permitting options for stormwater discharges (individual permits and general permits).

 The State Water Board reissued the Construction General Permit for Stormwater Discharges on September 2, 2009 (Water Quality Order 2009-0009-DWQ).
-The State Water Board adopted Order 2010-0014-DWQ on November 16, 2010 to clarify the signatory requirements.
-The State Water Board adopted Order 2012-0006-DWQ on July 17, 2012 to remove numeric effluent limitations (NELs) outside of the use of active treatment systems.
+The State Water Board adopted Order 2010-0014-DWQ on November 16, 2010, to clarify the signatory requirements.
+The State Water Board adopted Order 2012-0006-DWQ on July 17, 2012, to remove numeric effluent limitations outside of the use of active treatment systems.
 Water Quality Order 2009-0009-DWQ and the subsequent amendments are collectively referred to as the previous permit.

 The General Permit accompanying this Fact Sheet regulates stormwater runoff from construction sites.
 Regulating many stormwater discharges under one general permit greatly reduces the administrative burden associated with permitting individual stormwater discharges.
 To obtain coverage under this General Permit, dischargers shall electronically certify and submit the Permit Registration Documents, which includes a Notice of Intent, Stormwater Pollution Prevention Plan (SWPPP), and other compliance related documents required by this General Permit and submit the appropriate permit fee to the State Water Board.
 The Regional Water Quality Control Boards (Regional Water Boards) may issue general permits or individual permits containing more specific provisions as the stormwater program develops and if this occurs, this General Permit will no longer regulate those dischargers.

-B. Legal Challenges and Court Decisions
+I.B.
+Legal Challenges and Court Decisions

-1. Early Court Decisions
+I.B.1.
+Early Court Decisions